Counting reducible, powerful, and relatively irreducible multivariate polynomials over finite fields: Notation

-for any real $x$ and any positive integer $r$.
+for any real $x$ and any nonnegative integer $r$, see e.g. \cite{knu92a}.
 Over a finite field $\FF_q$ with $q$ elements, we have

 The property of a certain polynomial to be reducible, squareful or relatively irreducible is shared with all polynomials associated to the given one.
 For counting them, it is sufficient to take one representative.
-We choose an arbitrary monomial order, so that the monic polynomials are those with leading coefficient 1, and write
+We choose an arbitrary monomial order, say, the degree-lexicographic one, so that the monic polynomials are those with leading coefficient 1, and write

 Then

 The product of two monic polynomials is again monic.